UnrealProjectProgramming/Multiplayer_ConnectingPlayers/README.md

   client on the other pcs "(ue4 path)" "(Game path)" -server -log "(ue4 path)" "(Game path)" LOCAL_IP:LISTENING_PORT -game -log

-* Handling overllaping events in C++ , Using OnComponentBeginOverlap and OnComponentEndOverlap along with the two void functions OnOverlapBegin and OnOverlapEnd
+* Handling overllaping events in C++ , Using OnComponentBeginOverlap and OnComponentEndOverlap along with the two void functions OnOverlapBegin and OnOverlapEnd.

+* GameInstance exists in whenever I run the game, we are trying to connect using game instance and command line, difference between constructor and Init() that init fires only when the game starts and it fires at every running instance of the game.
+We created a custome gameinstance based on the gameinstance class and overrided in the project settings by searching for GameInstance in the search bar.